 While the plotting suffers from having to cram nine light novels into eleven episodes, this is still an engaging roller-coaster ride that offers something rare in its central romance and a lot of fun who likes their sci-fi just a little bit ridiculous and fantasy-tinged.
 The light novels have never been officially licensed, but there is a more complete adaptation in manga form.

-Content Considerations: Gun violence, body horror (rapid aging), mass graves, government violence toward refugees, implicit euthanasia, an AFAB character is assumed to be motherly once their gender is “discovered.”
+Content Warnings: Gun violence, body horror (rapid aging), mass graves, government violence toward refugees, implicit euthanasia, an AFAB character is assumed to be motherly once their gender is “discovered.”

 Suggested Age Range: 15 and up

 Revolutionary Girl Utena